benjamindittwald/digitalservice-govdata-challenge-backend/README.md

 ## Prerequisites

+You're required to install the following software:

 - Install Maven 3.9.6
 - Install OpenJDK 21.0.2

-Other versions might work as well, but were not tested.
+While other versions might also operate, they haven't been rigorously tested.

 ## Build